 - limit peer-to-peer traffic;

 - share available traffic among users equally, or depending on the load of the channel

 Queue implementation in MikroTik RouterOS is based on Hierarchical Token Bucket (HTB).
-HTB allows to create hierarchical queue structure and determine relations between queues.
+HTB allows to the creation of a hierarchical queue structure and determines relations between queues.
 These hierarchical structures can be attached at two different places, the Packet Flow diagram illustrate both input and postrouting chains.

 There are two different ways how to configure queues in RouterOS:

 - /queue simple menu - designed to ease configuration of simple, every day queuing tasks (such as single client upload/download limitation, p2p traffic limitation, etc.).

 - /queue tree menu - for implementing advanced queuing tasks (such as global prioritization policy, user group limitations).
 Requires marked packet flows from /ip firewall mangle facility.